 If you’ve just scratched the surface on acoustic panels, one of the first things you’ll notice is the sheer abundance of options.
-There are big and small panels, and once you know both how sound panels work (our guide) and how effective they can be (also our guide), your next question is which of these size options to pick?
+There are big and small panels, and once you know both how acoustic panels work and how effective they can be, your next question is which of these size options to pick?
 What’s the difference?

 While acoustic panels typically come in fixed, large sizes designed for cosmetic appeal as much as functionality, acoustic foam is usually sold in 1-square-foot sections more suitable for acoustic isolation of recording spaces.

 What this means is that you will almost certainly be better off with one of these options as compared to the other, but that you first need to understand the goals you have for acoustically treating your space first, and when to use acoustic panels at all (our article).
 Let’s dive in and look at what factors may weigh in on your decision to go with either panels or foam.

 It’s hard to give an “in general” answer to this question because so much of that answer depends on what you’re doing.

 If you have a home theater system with 7 channels of sound, all of it bouncing around a small-ish space, well, I can say for certain that acoustic panels are a better general solution for that.
 In fact, we have a whole separate article about how important acoustic panels are for a home theater.

 And what about a recording studio?
 If you’re using a space to play instruments, record that music, and mix it into a song, well, acoustic panels aren’t going to cut it.

 You need clarity, and a more iron grip on the acoustics of the space, which means you need to cover as much of the walls and floor as you can.
 And Although panels could technically be used here, the acoustic foam will be much easier for you to work with and fill the space with.